ANSANJAY/kernelPanicOOPsBug/11_oops/readme.md

     however, this leaves the system in a potentially unstable state, as not all structures or locks may be appropriately cleaned.

-The information contained within an OOPS message is meticulous and includes Processor Status, CPU Registers’ contents at the time of the exception, a Stack trace, and a Call Trace.
+The information contained within an OOPS message is meticulous and includes `Processor Status, CPU Registers’ contents at the time of the exception, a Stack trace, and a Call Trace`.

 In the illustrated code example, a deliberate attempt is made to access an invalid memory location, serving to generate an OOPS message and subsequently showcase the range and depth of the debugging information provided by such messages.

 # 2. Curious Questions 🧐

 #### Q: Can you describe the sequence of events following the generation of an OOPS message in the Linux kernel?
 **A:** The kernel will first terminate the process causing the OOPS.
-Subsequently, it will print detailed debugging information and will continue to execute other processes, albeit in a potentially compromised and unstable state due to possible inconsistencies in memory and process management.
+-  Subsequently, it will print detailed debugging information and will continue to execute other processes, albeit in a potentially compromised and unstable state due to possible inconsistencies in memory and process management.

 #### Q: How does an OOPS message aid in debugging?
+**A:** An OOPS message contains extensive information including the
+- Processor Status
-**A:** An OOPS message contains extensive information including the Processor Status, contents of the CPU Registers at the exception moment, a Stack Trace, and a Call Trace.
-This granular information allows developers to pinpoint the exact circumstances and sequence of events leading to the exception, facilitating a detailed analysis and resolution of the underlying issue.
+- contents of the CPU Registers at the exception moment
+-  a Stack Trace,
+- and a Call Trace.
+- This granular information allows developers to pinpoint the exact circumstances and sequence of events leading to the exception, facilitating a detailed analysis and resolution of the underlying issue.

 #### Q: Why can't a system be trusted post-OOPS and what does the tainted flag signify?
 **A:** Post-OOPS, the system can't be completely trusted as some locks or structures may not be properly cleaned, leading to an unstable state.
 The tainted flag in an OOPS message, such as 'P', indicates specific system states or conditions like the loading of a proprietary module, which might have implications in understanding and analyzing the OOPS condition.